manthanpatel98/Mask_Detection_with_Person_Identification/README.md

 ---

 ## Motivation:
-* To create a combination of **Object detection model** and **Image classification model**, to detect person with no mask and identifying that person to store the data in a downloadable csv file with UI.
+* To create a combination of **Object detection model** and **Image classification model**, to detect person with no mask and identifying that person to store the data in a downloadable csv file with webapp.

 ---